 If you take one lesson from Investing 101, it is to diversify.
 Never put all of your eggs in one basket because history has shown us that the market can be volitile and you don't want to loose everything all at once if there's a crash.
 Break up investments and scatter them across the market so you're covered no matter what happens.

-And, if you're dreaming of living the good life after retirement, check out these 20 cheap and stylish global retirement spots.
+If you're dreaming of living the good life after retirement, check out the world's richest women for some inspiration.

 Supporting your kids